jepstein-eagle/adaptable/packages/adaptableblotter/README.md

 # adaptableblotter

-Repository for the Core Adaptable Blotter HTML5 version - Adaptable.JS - developed by Adaptable Tools.
+Repository for the Core Adaptable HTML5 version - Adaptable.JS - developed by Adaptable Tools.

 Adaptable.JS is a powerful DataGrid add-on that integrates with the leading datagrid components and provides all the additional, rich functionality that financial and other advanced users expect from their grids and blotters.